 The School of Health and Life Sciences offers students and businesses access to state-of-the-art learning and research facilities across all our departments.
 We have a range of unique facilities and expertise for experimental work, testing, analysis and professional training.

-The Eye Clinic trains Optometrists, Dispensing Opticians and Orthoptists – the only institution in the UK to do so.
+The Vision Centre trains Optometrists, Dispensing Opticians and Orthoptists – the only institution in the UK to do so.
 GCU has the facilities for specialised testing that is otherwise available only in hospitals.
 During teaching semesters patients are examined by students under the direct supervision of experienced and qualified clinical staff.
 In addition, the Clinical Optometrist provides a full range of eye examination services throughout the year.

 Caledonian Clinic offers a range of specialist health care services to assess and manage injuries, long-term health conditions or to enhance and improve general health and wellbeing.
 Located within the ARC: Health and Fitness centre on GCU’s city centre campus, Caledonian Clinic has access to state of the art gymnasium and rehabilitation equipment to fully assess each client’s needs and function and for tailoring exercise and rehabilitation programmes to each person’s requirements.